Housing

 Housing and Rent Assistance

 Housing insecurity can be defined as the inability to pay rent or utilities, need to move frequently, residing in a place where personal health and safety is compromised as well as couch surfing or living in your car.
-3 out of 10 students (34.2%) experienced housing insecurity in the last 12 months, according to a survey across WA State 39 colleges and universities in 2022.
+33.9% of WA college students reported experiencing housing insecurity in the last 12 months, according to a survey across WA State 39 colleges and universities in 2024.

 Housing Resources